mittagessen/kraken/README.rst

   $ pip install kraken[pdf]

-or install `pyvips` manually with conda:
+or install `pyvips` manually with pip:

 ::

-  $ conda install -c conda-forge pyvips
+  $ pip install pyvips

-Conda environment files are provided which for the seamless installation of the main branch as well:
+Conda environment files are provided for the seamless installation of the main branch as well:

 ::